mschmookler/FuturesLib/README.md

 # FuturesLib
 FuturesLib aims to provide an API that allows users to implement their own custom trading modules.
-It designed specifically for futures and options on futures.
+It is developed specifically for trading futures and options on futures through CME Group exchanges.
-It is designed from the ground up and makes several assumptions for better performance.
-It is inspired by the hffix and QuantLib projects on Github.
-The first version is developed solely for use on CME Group Products.
-Suggestions are welcome.

-### Version 0.1.0

-#### 4/29/19

-GenerateTextFiles is now a member function of FutureFactory.
-Considering making FutureFactory a singleton and have it be responsible for construction of all FuturesContracts.
-Should I make a separate class FutureUpdater?

-#### 4/22/19 Design changes:

-The important data-containing objects in the library will now be composed of smaller "building blocks".
-Each building block is a POD struct.
-The data within each struct should be obtained from the same source at the same time.
+## Design goals
+1. Minimize or eliminate heap allocation.
+2. Simple and easy-to-use.
+3. Thorough logging.

+## More info
+This is my first non-trivial C++ project as well as my first Github project so expectations are low.
+I drew inspiration from two projects in particular: hffix and QuantLib.
+Both are available on Github.

+As I am clearly a beginner, suggestions are welcome.

-### Version 0.0.0
+#### Version 0.2.0

-Anything done while this repo is still private will be version 0.